Asymmetric Masked Distillation for Pre-Training Small Foundation Models: Related work

-In addition to logit, researchers have also exploited intermediate features of the model for feature distillation~\cite{Romero2015FitNetsHF,Heo2019ACO,chen2020simple,yang2022vitkd,Yang2022FocalAG,bai2022masked,Hou2022MILANMI}.
+In addition to logit, researchers have also exploited intermediate features of the model for feature distillation~\cite{Romero2015FitNetsHF,Heo2019ACO,Wei2022ContrastiveLR,yang2022vitkd,Yang2022FocalAG,bai2022masked,Hou2022MILANMI,peng2022maskdistill,liu2022dbot}.
 ViTKD~\cite{yang2022vitkd} used logit alignment in conjunction with feature alignment and performed well on the fine-tuned model using supervised information.
-Wei~\etal~\cite{chen2020simple} have successfully applied feature alignment to the contrastive-based self-supervised learning methods.
-By analysing the optimization friendliness properties, they conclude that MAE can hardly benefit through the direct feature distillation.
+Wei~\etal~\cite{Wei2022ContrastiveLR} have successfully applied feature alignment to the contrastive-based self-supervised learning methods.
+By analysing the optimization friendliness properties, they conclude that MAE can hardly benefit through the direct feature distillation. dBOT~\cite{liu2022dbot} proposed a multi-stage distillation method and use a randomly initialized model as the teacher model.
+MaskDistill~\cite{peng2022maskdistill} reconstructed the normalized semantic features of the teacher.
 DMAE~\cite{bai2022masked} adopted a symmetric masking approach based on MAE for feature alignment during student pre-training with pixel reconstruction task.
 G2SD~\cite{huang2023generic} aligns the features of the decoder and applies two-stage distillation to best exploit the teacher's knowledge.
 MVD~\cite{wang2022masked} simultaneously employs both image model and video model to distill the MAE model.

 A similar style of distillation has emerged in the recent MAE self-distillation works~\cite{Chen2022sdae,chen2023context,el2021large,zhou2021ibot}.
 They constructed the student and teacher models in a two-stream structure, typically designed with the student and teacher masked patch in a complementary relationship.
 SdAE~\cite{Chen2022sdae} has successfully accelerated the self-distillation procedure of MAE by analysing information bottleneck and applying the multi-fold masking strategy for the teacher branch.
 Inspired by those works, our work applies an asymmetric mask strategy to perform feature-based distillation during the pre-training phase of MAE.